GoogleCloudPlatform/cloudsql-jump-start-solution-for-genai/README.md

 Now, with the configuration out of the way, we're ready to create some infrastructure.
 Run `tf apply`.
 This will take awhile as it has to:

-- Create a VPC network with a subnet with both a primary range and two secondary ranges
+- Create a VPC network with a subnet reserved for Cloud Run direct VPC egress
 - Create a Cloud SQL database instance with IAM authentication enabled
 - Create an IAM user for running apps and authenticating to the database
 - Create a database for the app